Chart Color Schemes

 Cultural Diversity

-Sylvania Waters is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Sylvania Waters was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Sylvania Waters has a high level of cultural diversity, with 32.7% of its population born overseas and 38.9% speaking a language other than English at home.
-The predominant religion in Sylvania Waters is Christianity, which accounts for 68.3% of the population, compared to 61.2% across Greater Sydney.
-The top three ancestry groups in Sylvania Waters are English (17.5%), Australian (15.8%), and Other (12.1%), all of which are lower than their respective regional averages of 27.5%, 24.6%, and not specified.
+Christianity is the predominant religion in Sylvania Waters, comprising 68.3% of people, compared to 61.2% across Greater Sydney.
+The top three ancestry groups are English (17.5%), Australian (15.8%), and Other (12.1%).

 Frequently Asked Questions - Diversity